x

 What category is Hurricane Helene?

-Hurricane Helene will be a major hurricane at landfall.
-The National Hurricane Center's official forecast had gone back and forth between a category 3 and category 4 strength at landfall, but whether a category 3 or category 4... the difference will be minimal.
+Hurricane Helene was a major category 4 hurricane at landfall.
+The National Hurricane Center's official forecast had gone back and forth between a category 3 and category 4 strength ahead of landfall, but whether a category 3 or category 4... the difference was minimal.
 Devastating storm surge, damaging winds, and flooding rain are expected along the Big Bend area regardless.

 Hurricane Helene Tracker

-Hurricane Helene barrels into the Big Bend of Florida early Thursday night.
-Devastating storm surge, damaging winds, and flooding rain are expected along the Big Bend area.
-Because it is moving so rapidly, it will still be a hurricane by the time it makes it into southern Georgia.
+Hurricane Helene barreled toward the Big Bend of Florida early Thursday night before landfall, bringing devastating storm surge, damaging winds, and flooding rain.
 Helene will weaken as it moves northward through the state of Georgia.

 Click here for the interactive radar tracking Helene.